olena-shalyhina/covid_spa/README.md

 # Covid Epidemic Information

-### **_Covid Epidemic Information_** - a one-page application for monitoring mortality, morbidity and the number of cases of recovery from COVID-19 in almost all countries of the world.
+### **_Covid Epidemic Information_** - a single-page application for monitoring mortality, morbidity and the number of cases of recovery from COVID-19 in almost all countries of the world.

 ### This is an interactive application that allows the user to see both the latest statistics and data for the entire period of the epidemic.